-As we didn't store our first created clock 7), we need to get it back!
+As we didn't store our first created clock 4), we need to get it back!

 '''

-pstClock = orxClock_Get("Clock1");
+pstClock = orxClock_FindFirst(orx2F(-1.0f), orxCLOCK_TYPE_USER);

 '''

 Specifying -1.0f as desired period means we're not looking for a precise period but for all clocks of the specified type.
 It'll return the first clock created with the orxCLOCK_TYPE_USER type, which is the one updating our first object.